robbfox/jupyter-visualisation/README.md

 ## Usage

-The code runs automatically in Github, simply click on the visualised.ipynb file here to view the plots.
+The code runs automatically in Github (not on mmobile app), simply click on the visualised.ipynb file here to view the plots.

 However, should you wish to run the analysis in your local environment: